Netflix/dispatch-docker/README.md

 There may need to be modifications to the included example config files (`.env`) to accommodate your needs or your environment (such as adding Google credentials).
 If you want to perform these, do them before you run the install script and copy them without the `.example` extensions in the name before running the `install.sh` script.

 ## Data

 By default Dispatch does not come with any data.
 If you're looking for some example data, please use the postgres dump file located [here](https://github.com/Netflix/dispatch/blob/develop/data/dispatch-sample-data.dump) to load example data.

+### Starting with a clean database
+If you decide to start with a clean database, you will need a user.
+To create a user, go to http://localhost:8000/register.

 ## Securing Dispatch with SSL/TLS